Rhodes Boyson: Parliamentary career

 Having stood unsuccessfully at Eccles in 1970, Boyson was first elected to the House of Commons in February 1974 for Brent North, and was Parliamentary Under-Secretary at the Department of Education and Science 1979–1983.
 In this capacity he sought to uphold schools' right to use the cane, and was nicknamed the "Minister for Flogging" by the anti-corporal-punishment campaign STOPP.
 He was Minister of State for Social Security 1983–1984, for Northern Ireland 1984–1986 and for Local Government 1986–1987.

-Boyson was homophobic, a strong opponent of homosexuality and a supporter of Section 28.
+Boyson was a strong opponent of homosexuality, and a supporter of Section 28.
 He said:It is wrong biblically, is homosexuality.
 It is unnatural.
 AIDS is part of the fruits of the permissive society.
 The regular one-man, one-woman marriage would not put us at risk in this way.
 If we could wipe out homosexual practices, then Aids would die out.

 Boyson was a supporter of the Conservative Monday Club and frequently addressed them.
 At the Conservative Party Annual Conference at Blackpool on 10 October 1991 he was the principal speaker at a Club fringe meeting on the subject of A Conservative Revolution in Education.

-In 1994 he appeared on the BBC topical panel TV show Have I Got News for You.
+In 1994, he appeared on the BBC topical panel TV show Have I Got News for You.
 He also appeared on Brass Eye and was an early interviewee of Ali G.

-Boyson lost his Brent North seat in the Labour landslide of 1997, his 24% majority turning to a 10% majority for the opposition, partly because of his perceived lack of commitment to the campaign to retain Edgware General Hospital; in 2001, the seat, no longer contested by Boyson, swung a further 9% to Labour.
+Boyson lost his Brent North seat in the Labour landslide of 1997, his 24% majority turning to a 10% majority for the opposition.
+In 2001, the seat, no longer contested by Boyson, swung a further 9% to Labour.